Background

 User Flow

-A "carrier upgrade" typically refers to improvements or enhancements made by a mobile network carrier to its infrastructure, services, or technology.
-This could include advancements in network speed, coverage expansion, or the introduction of new features to provide a better overall experience for users on that carrier.
-We introduced upgrade as part of the purchase journey to help users upgrade their device and have it ready upon reciept.
+A carrier upgrade typically refers to improvements or enhancements made by a mobile network carrier to its infrastructure, services, or technology.
+We introduced Upgrade as part of the purchase journey to help users have their phone ready with carrier upgrade upon receipt.

 Edge cases